drewish/multivac/_posts/2008-07-28-dodged-the-bullet-poker-ride.md

 created: 1217300777
 categories: personal portland events
 ---
-<em>It's better to have an ex-fiance than an ex-wife so come help me celebrate not being married.</em>
+*It's better to have an ex-fiance than an ex-wife so come help me celebrate not being married.*

-<strong>Date:</strong> Saturday, August 9, 2008 - 6pm until late.
+**Date:** Saturday, August 9, 2008 - 6pm until late.

 Get your bike ride on.
 We'll be hitting up five bars all over the city.
 The idea of the poker ride is that you throw down $1 as your buy in to get your first card at the Good Foot (2845 SE Stark Street, Portland, OR).